Optimal Reinsurance under Endogenous Default and Background Risk

-Combining the above cases and using Condition (2) in Assumption \ref{ass}, we conclude that \(B\) is a finite set.
+Combining the above cases, we conclude that \(B\) is a finite set.

-\section{Proof of Proposition \ref{prop:a_p}.}
+\section{Proof of Proposition \ref{prop:a_p}}

 In Proposition \ref{prop:a_p}, we state the comparative statics results of $a^*$, $d^*$, and $U^* = d^* + S + a^*$ in the optimal contract with respect to three model inputs, $S$, $w$, and $\mathbb{A}_u$.
-Recall that $a^* = \pi(I^*)$ is the contract premium, $d^* = d(a^*)$ is the deductible amount, and $U^*$ is the maximum covered loss; $S$ is the seller's random reserve (background risk), $w$ is the buyer's initial wealth, and $\mathbb{A}_u = - \frac{u''}{u'}$ is the buyer's Arrow-Pratt coefficient of absolute risk aversion.
+Recall that $a^* = \pi(I^*)$ is the contract premium, $d^* = d(a^*)$ is the deductible amount, and $U^*$ is the maximum covered loss; $S$ is the reinsurer's random reserve (background risk), $w$ is the insurer's initial wealth, and $\mathbb{A}_u = - \frac{u''}{u'}$ is the insurer's Arrow-Pratt coefficient of absolute risk aversion.